Last updated: ET

 If reporting a crime to the local police, insist on receiving a Comprobante de Denuncia.
 This document confirms that a report has been filed.
 Police officers may speak only Spanish.

 Safe-travel guide for women

 Shortages and service disruptions

-Shortages of goods, including fuel and food items, are common across the country.
+Shortages of goods, including fuel, food items and medications, are common across the country.
 They have led to reduced transportation services and often long line-ups at grocery stores, gas stations, and pharmacies.

 Service disruptions to power distribution occur regularly.
-Tour companies and resorts often have generators and resources to maintain service.
+Tour companies and resorts often have generators to maintain service.
 However, independent travellers may have difficulty obtaining services during an outage.

-In Cuba, participating in demonstrations is illegal.
-They may take place from time to time.
+While participating in demonstrations may be illegal in Cuba, demonstrations may take place from time to time.